Marketing Strategy Blog

 Digital PR

-Public relations (PR) is the practice of managing the flow of information from an organization to a target audience in order to affect brand perception.
+Public relations (PR) is the practice of managing the flow of information from an organization to a target audience to affect brand perception.
 Digital PR is, broadly speaking, any digital activity you do to increase your exposure and establish expertise.
 Some examples include:

 Link Building